slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Step 1: FIND OUT WHAT YOU’RE CRAVING:
 a) Addiction: I felt powerless.
 I was addicted to money.
 More was never enough.
 Then I left Wall Street.
 Because they were the supplier.
 b) Depletion: Your body needs something.
 It can be water, a vitamin or mineral or a change.
 That’s where reinvention comes in.

-Creating a vision for your life and achieving that vision is possible.

-The reason that most people are not fulfilled in the work that they do isn’t because they haven’t found their “calling” but rather because they are bored and disengaged.

 Fulfillment in Any Endeavor Comes from Variety and Engagement Most people continue to chase down their ever elusive “calling”.